microsoft/api-guidelines/azure/Guidelines.md

 ## Versioning

 All Azure APIs **MUST** use explicit versioning.
 The Microsoft REST API guidelines offer different options on how to specify an API version and guidance on what constitutes a breaking change.
-This section of the Azure API guidelines describes updates those guidelines to ensure consistency between Azure services across Azure Stack, public Azure, and sovereign clouds.
+This section of the Azure API guidelines describes updates to those guidelines to ensure consistency between Azure services across Azure Stack, public Azure, and sovereign clouds.

 Retirement of an API version must follow the standard [_Azure Global Retirements and Breaking Changes_][7] policies in effect.